tomasfratrik/ipk-proj2/README.md

 ## **Tests**
 - for testing, I used 'wireshark' and 'tcpreplay'.
 - `tcpreplay` allowed me to send packets to the interface and then I could see the output of the program. (but I didn't find NDP and MLD packets so those are not tested)
+- `tcpreplay` uses packets which are in the folder `test_packets`
-- all of those tests match with wiresharks output
+- all tests match with wiresharks output

 ### **Test 1 - tcp IPv4**
 #### **wireshark**